Lifestyle

 What does food have to do with skincare, beauty care or healthy aging?
 Everything!

 People will desperately spend thousands of dollars to overcome acne, find that magic bottle of anti-aging serum, and cure chronic skin conditions.
 Those who use these products spend on average $57 per month.
-The anti-aging market alone is estimated to grow to $330 billion dollars globally by 2021.
+The anti-aging market alone is estimated to grow globally to US$ 120.4 Billion by 2032.1

 Instead of having to focus on applying chemicals to the skin, there is now rising evidence that the foods you eat can affect overall inflammation and resulting skin conditions.
 Read more in our blog articles on healthy skin and dermatology.